FlinkFood/FlinkFood/Patterns.md

 # Document for pattern exploration
 ## TODO:
-[] Create a huge set of data (I'd go with the restaurant views if it's okay for you) [] Create more TODOs
+- [ ] Create a huge set of data (I'd go with the restaurant views if it's okay for you)
+- [ ] Find a tool to evaluate Flink performance -> cpu and memory usage

+If we stick with the TableStream:
+- [ ] Create a json/yaml whatever configuration file for the flink tables

 ## TableEnviroment Pattern
 I've implemented a configurable sql command in the [config directory](./.config)